joshsherc/FPGA-Roulette/README.md

 # FPGA-Roulette

+## Quick Information

+A simple VHDL roulette simulaiton, that is run on an Altera FPGA.
+The bet amount, colours, and numbers are all programmed on the FPGA's switches.
+The bet is then placed, with the users current money and bet displayed on the screen.
+The current money is displayed in base 10, but can also be displayed in hex.

+As the user wins or loses money, the bets will continue to be updated on the screen until the user has no money.
+In the current version of the program, you cannot add extra money to your account, and instead of the current money going to 0, it wraps around to a negative number.

+## Game Description

 In our implementation, we will consider only three types of bets: (1) straight-up, (2) colour, and (3) dozen.
 In a straight-up bet, the player bets on a single number from 0 to 36.
 If that number is the result of the spin,